-We attempt to answer these questions using an extensive simulation framework and an abstraction of a real workload [6] that has been drawn from an actual supercomputing environment (Lawrence Livermore National Labs).
+Investigation of these issues requires an extensive framework to model and evaluate the different scheduling alternatives.
+We have developed this framework with a detailed simulator that uses a multi-level feedback queue model (based on the Sun Solaris scheduler) as a core, and builds the different scheduling alternatives around it.
+The choice of a simulation-based study stems from the need to vary different system parameters (some of which are difficult or even impossible to tweak on an actual system) in a controlled/non-intrusive manner.
+The simulator is driven by an abstraction of a real workload [11] that has been drawn from an actual supercomputing environment (Lawrence Livermore National Labs).
 Eight different dynamic coscheduling strategies are evaluated using this infrastructure, and compared with exact co-scheduling (as well as with not performing any coordinated scheduling at all) to draw revealing insights.
-To our knowledge, there has not been any prior work exploring this extensive design space using a spectrum of performance metrics (throughput, response time, wait time, and utilization) and dynamic workloads.
+To our knowledge, there has not been any prior work exploring this extensive design space using a spectrum of performance metrics (response time, wait time, utilization, and fairness) and dynamic workloads.
+In addition, this paper identifies several new heuristics that can be used in conjunction with the Periodic Boost mechanism.
+Some of these heuristics can significantly outperform the other alternatives in terms of response time, utilization and fairness, and are better equipped to handle the responsiveness demands of emerging applications.